vudala/p4join/README.md

 The follwing code performs a join between customer.c_custkey and lineorder.lo_custkey.
 Using the jnjn_left_deep code.
 It happens in the following way:
-- customers is sent first in build phase, the workload is split between 4 threads, that will forward packets to the same destination but through different interfaces.
+- customer is sent first in build phase, the workload is split between 4 threads, that will forward packets to the same destination but through different interfaces.
 - then the lineorder table is sent on probe phase, again with 4 threads